Devashish955/PowerBI-Projects/README.md

 => Blinkit Power BI Dashboard

    -> Overview :-
-      This repository contains a Power BI dashboard project that provides an in-depth analysis of Blinkit's sales performance, customer satisfaction, and inventory distribution.
+      This repository contains a Power BI dashboard project that provides an in-depth analysis of Blinkit's sales performance,customer satisfaction, and inventory distribution.
 The dashboard uses various KPIs and visualizations to deliver actionable insights for business optimization.

    -> Key Features :-